forcedotcom/SalesforceMobileSDK-iOS/readme.md

 - We have added new APIs that allow hybrid developers to create their own named databases.

 **SmartSync Enhancements**
-- We now allow sync down/refresh of data stored in local soups by specifying the fields to sync.
+- We now allow sync down/refresh of data stored in soups by specifying the fields to sync.
+- smartsync.js now uses native promises instead of jQuery.

 **Hybrid Networking Enhancements**
 - We have replaced forcetk.mobilesdk.js with force.js.
-Networking in hybrid apps is now handled natively.
+Networking in hybrid apps is now handled natively through a new plugin (com.salesforce.plugin.network).
 As a result, session token refresh happens automatically.

 **Library Upgrades**
 - We've updated React Native to version 0.35.0.